 To summarise, the advice would be to consider Freedom to Operate early when you are developing your idea.
 Have some budget and time to run some searches, and involve a patent attorney at an early stage as they will have the experience to help guide you through this process.

-If you need further advice please contact Emily or any of our attorneys who offer a brief initial complimentary consultation for new enquiries.
+If you need further advice please contact any of our attorneys who offer a brief initial complimentary consultation for new enquiries.